-The number of compliant businesses using the FHRS system is 94.8% this is lower than regional (95.3%) or national average (96.9%).
-We believe our figures are accurate and have been arrived at fairly.
+The number of compliant businesses using the FHRS system is 95.4% this is lower than regional (95.7%) or national average (96.8%).
+We believe our figures are accurate and representative.
 They have continued to improve each year since the start of the FHRS system.
-Walsall does have a higher number of total rated premises (77.6%) than is the regional (73.5%) or national (75.4%) average, which is positive but may also affect our compliance figures.
+Walsall has a higher percentage of total rated premises (77.9%) in comparison to the West Midlands regional average (74.4%).
+The national average is 80%.

-For 2022/23 the following strains on the service have been identified:
+The following strains on the service, during 2023/24, have been identified:

-- The volume of work required by the Recovery Plan and other service pressures dictate that the service will not be able to deliver in accordance with the plan.
-The team's capacity will reduce at the end of October 2022 when an EHO will take maternity leave for up to a year. - Fewer inspections undertaken during the pandemic have resulted in a deterioration of hygiene standards in some businesses and is cause for concern.
-This has caused inspections to take longer to complete and could require increased formal enforcement action including closures (HEPN) and prosecutions.
+- Following the ending of the Recovery Plan the FSA now expects local authorities to realign their services with the Code and catch up on the backlogs created by the pandemic.
+The service does not have the capacity or the resilience to undertake the number of interventions required to do this.
+In order to meet these requirements approximately 470 Category A, B, C and non-compliant businesses and 70 high and medium risk unrated businesses require an onsite intervention. - Hygiene standards have deteriorated in some businesses following the pandemic, inspections are taking longer and this has increased the need for formal action.
+For example, during a two-week period in May 2023, three businesses were closed using emergency powers because of rodent infestations.
 Although formal enforcement action is a key component of the Food Law Service Plan it has a major impact on programmed inspection work.
 It is estimated that closures and prosecution equate to 30 or more programmed inspections.
-However, it is considered that they are equally, if not more, significant than programmed work since they identify and tackle the most serious premises or products. - There is a strong potential for the service's ability to meet the Recovery Plan to be reduced when it is necessary to divert Food Safety Officers to other non-food related duties in order to support the investigation of serious Health and Safety incidents and accidents when they occur. - The 'churn' of Food Businesses is an issue within Walsall where more than 10% of businesses change hands in any given year some businesses change hands 2-3 times per year.
-Whilst this can lead to improvements in the operation of a business (if investment is made) it can also lead to inconsistent approaches, poor compliance levels and a decline in standards, which the officers must repeatedly deal with. - The development and introduction of protocols to deal with allergens will continue to be an ongoing issue during 2022/23 because their implementation will increase the time to complete inspections undertaken in accordance with the Recovery Plan.
-Additionally, the introduction in October 2021 of a law on allergen labelling for prepacked foods for direct sale has increased regulatory controls that have to be verified during inspections. - The authority has been engaged in a transformation programme aimed at making it more able to respond to future and ongoing challenges.
+However, it is considered that they are equally, if not more, significant than programmed work since they identify and tackle the most serious premises or products. - The backlog of unrated businesses is likely to be sustained by the registration of new business registrations.
+It is projected that the authority will receive approximately 300 new registrations during 2023/24. - Other service demands have prevented officers from undertaking food safety duties.
+Since July 2022, it has been necessary to deploy a food safety officer in the Health and Safety team to assist with a criminal investigation relating to serious and multiple cases of lead poisoning.
+This deployment is likely to continue in 2023/24. - An Officer is currently taking maternity leave until early in 2024, which will reduce the team's capacity. - The 'churn' of Food Businesses is an issue within Walsall where more than 10% of businesses change hands in any given year some businesses change hands 2-3 times per year.
+Whilst this can lead to improvements in the operation of a business (if investment is made) it can also lead to inconsistent approaches, poor compliance levels and a decline in standards, which the officers must repeatedly deal with.

+- The development and introduction of protocols to deal with allergens will continue to be an ongoing issue during 2023/24 because their implementation will increase the time to complete inspections.
+Additionally, the introduction in October 2021 of a law on allergen labelling for pre-packed foods for direct sale has increased regulatory controls that have to be verified during inspections. - The authority has been engaged in a transformation programme aimed at making it more able to respond to future and ongoing challenges.
 However, the implementation of the programme has yet to benefit the food service and make a positive impact on service delivery.

-The following actions to mitigate these strains during 2022/23 have been identified:
+The following actions to mitigate these strains during 2023/24 have been identified: